composr-ecosystem/composr/_tests/codechecker/readme.txt

  - they are considered very bad style
  - they cannot be properly checker against, and hence the checker tightens things up to catch a higher number of errors

-The skipped aspects are:
+The intentionally skipped aspects are:
- - checking whether variables exist before considering heredoc/quote-embedded variable references (REASON: can't check)
+ - checking whether variables exist before considering heredoc/quote-embedded/now-doc variable references (Reason: can't check, and we avoid using embedded variables in Composr anyway)
- - @ is handled differently to PHP: it is tagged onto string-extraction, array-extraction, and function-calls (REASON: sloppy)
+ - @ is handled differently to PHP: it is tagged onto string-extraction, array-extraction, and function-calls (Reason: sloppy)
- - if..endif (etc) style (REASON: bad style)
+ - if..endif (etc) style (Reason: bad style)
- - non-functional style of include include_once require require_once print unset empty isset declare exit die (REASON: bad style)
+ - non-functional style of include include_once require require_once print unset empty isset declare exit die (Reason: bad style)
- - certain duplicated cast identifiers (REASON: bad style)
- - expressions used as pure commands (REASON: bad style)
+ - expressions used as pure commands (Reason: bad style)
- - written AND or OR or XOR (REASON: bad style)
+ - written AND or OR or XOR (Reason: bad style)
- - unused variable check imperfect for loops (REASON: can't check)
- - dynamic variable referencing ($$foo) (REASON: sloppy, a likely bug)
+ - dynamic variable referencing ($$foo) (Reason: sloppy, a likely bug)
- - PHP 5.4 Class::{expr}() Syntax (REASON: sloppy, a likely bug)
+ - PHP 5.4 Class::{expr}() Syntax (Reason: sloppy, a likely bug)
+ - object iteration (Reason: treating objects like arrays hurts type-checking, better to just allow returning an array using an object method)
- - certain functions, including insecure or platform-dependant ones (these can be white-listed per-file though)
+ - certain functions, including insecure or platform-dependant ones (these can be white-listed per-file though) (Reason: they should not be used)

+Some checks we could do but don't:
- - namespace resolution is not implemented, we just match on class names (REASON: to simplify the code)
+ - namespace resolution is not implemented, we just match on class names (Reason: We do not use namespaces internally in Composr; if namespaces are involved the class names can just be whitelisted)
+ - compatibility checks when implementing multiple interfaces (Reason: Complexity and a very rare event that would cause a run-time crash anyway)
+ - goto label presence/position checks (Reason: We don't, and shouldn't, use goto)
+ - full validation of use of inbuilt PHP objects (Reason: We don't use them much and we'd need to define all their skeletons in phpstub.php)
+ - magic method validity checks (Reason: very unlikely to incorrectly define a magic method)
+ - checking constants exist (predefined and global and class constants), and knowing their type (Reason: Would be difficult to implement given they can be defined dynamically)
+ > see "Comparison to other PHP linters" for more

 The PHP checker is very much set up to enforce compatibility across different PHP platforms.
 It is only assumed that a small number of extensions will be present:
  - gd2